Project Grant: Application process

 In order to successfully complete their application, applicants are also required to include the relevant CV information by completing either the Biosketch through the Canadian Common CV (CCV) or the Applicant Profile CV.
 The Applicant Profile CV can only be used by knowledge users, non-academics, Indigenous organizations, and international applicants, as appropriate and applicable.
 Canadian academics must continue to provide a Biosketch CV.
 Failure to provide the correct CV format for a given role/participant type may negatively impact the evaluation of the application.

-- Individuals who hold a Foundation Grant in the role of Program Leader are eligible to apply to the Project Grant competition in the role of Nominated Principal Applicant or Principal Applicant 18 months to the grant expiry date.
+- Individuals who hold a Foundation Grant in the role of Program Leader are eligible to apply to the Project Grant competition in the role of Nominated Principal Applicant or Principal Applicant 18 months prior to the grant expiry date.
 Please visit the Transition planning considerations for Foundation Grant holders and/or contact CIHR if you have questions about your eligibility.

 - In order to ensure that all applicants have exactly the same amount of space to write their research proposals, applicants must adhere to the formatting requirements described in the Project Grant Application Instructions.